me-box/databox/guides/app-dev.md

 The fields are documented [here](https://github.com/me-box/documents/blob/master/specs/manifest_and_sla.md#manifest).

-This manifest must be additionally uploaded separately to a databox-app-server.
+This manifest must be additionally uploaded separately to a databox-app-server (http://127.0.0.1:8181 for devlopment).

-Your app will become available on the store after it has been reviewed by store moderators.
+Your app will become available on your local databox for testing.

 ### The Databox Envronment ###

 When your app container is installed on to a databox the databox-manifest is parsed and converted into a service level agreement(SLA).
 The SLA encodes your apps permissions on one particular databox.
-When your app is started a number of environment variables are set.
+When your app is started a number of environment variables are set and docker secrets created in /run/secrets/.
 These are:

 **HTTPS Certificates**
-CM_HTTPS_CA_ROOT_CERT: This is the container managers certificate authority public key.
+/run/secrets/DATABOX_PEM: This is the container managers certificate authority public key.
 All databox applications communicate over HTTPS and the container manager is responsible for generating the certificates for all components.
 Your app must add this to its chain of trust before making any requests.
 Each databox generates its own root cert at startup which is regenerated on each reboot.

 HTTPS_SERVER_CERT and HTTPS_SERVER_PRIVATE_KEY: This is your apps HTTPS private and public key signed by the container managers certificate authority.
 These should be used to secure your apps REST API.